Avondale Bowling Club with its greens and club house gets put up for sale

 A future developer would, however, need to rezone the land from its current zoning as open space - sport and recreation, Vyver said.

-He said member of the Avondale Bowling Club were yet to hold a vote to decide exactly what to do with the profits from the sale.
+He said members of the Avondale Bowling Club were yet to hold a vote to decide exactly what to do with the profits from the sale.

 However, the proceed would be first used to clear the club's debt.